Q&A: Railroad Retirement Spouse and Widow(er)s' Annuities and Public Service Pensions

 1. What is considered a public service pension for social security or railroad retirement purposes?

 A public service pension is any periodic benefit payment, as well as a lump-sum payment made in lieu of periodic payments, based on an individual's employment with a Federal, State, or local government unit.
 Some examples include pensions paid on the basis of age or disability to teachers, police officers, and civil service personnel.
 Full salary benefits paid to a judge who has retired or resigned under the Federal judiciary retirement system are also considered public service pensions.

 Most military service pensions and payments from the Department of Veterans Affairs will not cause a reduction.
 A pension paid by a foreign government or an interstate instrumentality also has no effect on a spouse or widow(er)’s annuity.

 2. How is the public service pension reduction applied to railroad retirement spouse or widow(er)s' annuities?

-Under current law, the tier I portion of the annuity is reduced by an amount equal to 2/3 of the amount of the public pension.
+Under current law, the tier I portion of the annuity is reduced by an amount equal to 2/3 of the amount of the public service pension.
 The amount of the public service pension is the current gross amount, before any deductions for income tax withholding, Medicare premiums, health insurance, or other benefits.

-The public service pension reduction in social security and railroad retirement spouse and widow(er)s’ benefits was created by social security legislation enacted in 1977 which also applied to the tier I benefits of railroad retirement spouses and widow(er)s.
+The public service pension reduction applied to social security and railroad retirement spouse and widow(er)s’ benefits was created by social security legislation which also applied to the tier I benefits of railroad retirement spouses and widow(er)s.
 The tier I portion of a railroad retirement annuity is based on railroad retirement credits and any social security credits the railroad employee has acquired.
 It is computed under social security formulas and approximates what social security would pay if railroad work were also covered by that system.
 Tier I benefits are, therefore, reduced in the same manner as social security benefits when certain other benefits are also payable.